diaolanshan/python-rabbitmq-cf/python-amqp-rabbitmq-cf/README.md

 The app use the pika library, so add [pika](https://pika.readthedocs.io/en/stable/) in your *requirements.txt*.

-The app also use [Flask](https://flask.palletsprojects.com/en/1.1.x/) to expose a endpoint to trigger the publish/subscribe operation, so finally, your *requirements.txt* will looks like below:
+The app also use [Flask](https://flask.palletsprojects.com/en/1.1.x/) to expose endpoints to trigger the publish/subscribe operation, so finally, your *requirements.txt* will looks like below:

 ```yaml
 Flask>0.12.2